 Temporarily Exporting Australian Goods

 Carnets can also be used to export eligible Australian goods.
-Queries regarding the temporary export of eligible Australian goods should be made to the
+Enquiries regarding the temporary export of eligible Australian goods should be made to the

 Australian Automobile Association (AAA) or one of their state representatives (NRMA, RACV, etc.) for private motor vehicles or to the

-Victorian Employers' Chamber of Commerce and Industry (VECCI) for other goods.
+Victorian Chamber of Commerce and Industry for other goods.

 Returned Australian Goods